UCSB-CompSci-Grads/ucsb-compsci-grads.github.io/README.md

 This is a wiki for the UCSB CS department.
 It contains useful information for grad students.

 ### How to modify this wiki
 Modify markdown files in the `wiki` directory.
+GitHub Actions will automatically rebuild and publish after any changes introduced in `main` branch.

 ### Contribution guide
 - Our main goal is to make introducing changes as simple as possible to motivate everyone to do it.